 FlahsPaste – In Action:

-then just click the Add Stringโ€ฆ button to open the New String window for entering the text or code snippet– the user’s action for saving his or her string of choice.
+then just click the Add String… button to open the New String window for entering the text or code snippet– the user’s action for saving his or her string of choice.
 Click the thumbnail at the right to see the New String dialogue in action.

-When saving a New String in FlashPasteโ„ข, the user must first create a name for the Saved String (as the name entered here will later appear in the Main Window as a nickname for this string, like those shown in the thumbnail above, left), then type or paste the string itself into the textarea (the second area of the New String dialogue).
+When saving a New String in FlashPaste™, the user must first create a name for the Saved String (as the name entered here will later appear in the Main Window as a nickname for this string, like those shown in the thumbnail above, left), then type or paste the string itself into the textarea (the second area of the New String dialogue).

-For all intents and purposes, any bit of text which can be saved in a text editor can also be saved as a String in FlashPasteโ„ข.
+For all intents and purposes, any bit of text which can be saved in a text editor can also be saved as a String in FlashPaste™.
 It saves all of your strings in its own efficient database for you to recall at any time– not just for your current session, but indefinitely– until you decide to remove it (no matter how many times you might shutdown, and restart your system).

 FlashPaste – At Your Service

 To recall your saved strings is a cinch.
-Using the default actions, just use the Keyboard shortcut Ctrl+I to pull up the FlashPasteโ„ข Main Window (like that shown in the thumbnail above, left).
+Using the default actions, just use the Keyboard shortcut Ctrl+I to pull up the FlashPaste™ Main Window (like that shown in the thumbnail above, left).
 The Main Window shows all of the strings by their nickname, as saved by the user.
 He or she need only select the corresponding string nickname to insert the entire saved string, or code snippet.
 As you may have noticed, the majority of my saved strings are PHP Date Format Strings.
-Anytime I need to recall what format string I should use in my web applications to produce my desired date format output, since I’ve been using FlashPasteโ„ข, all I need to do is hit Ctrl+I, and select the series of format string characters which will produce my desired output.
-This is the primary feature of FlashPasteโ„ข, and what makes it such a welcome companion to any programmer’s IDE or text editor.
-No matter what source code editor you have open at the time, all of your saved strings will be available to you through the simple FlashPasteโ„ข keyboard shortcut– and that shortcut can be whatever you choose it to be, according to your own user preferences.
+Anytime I need to recall what format string I should use in my web applications to produce my desired date format output, since I’ve been using FlashPaste™, all I need to do is hit Ctrl+I, and select the series of format string characters which will produce my desired output.
+This is the primary feature of FlashPaste™, and what makes it such a welcome companion to any programmer’s IDE or text editor.
+No matter what source code editor you have open at the time, all of your saved strings will be available to you through the simple FlashPaste™ keyboard shortcut– and that shortcut can be whatever you choose it to be, according to your own user preferences.

 FlashPaste – a Very Brief Case Study

-โ€ Take another look at my own collection of FlashPasteโ„ข Strings; the several PHP code snippets I’ve saved.
+†Take another look at my own collection of FlashPaste™ Strings; the several PHP code snippets I’ve saved.

-The string which is highlighted in this screen capture shows a PHP date() format string.
-It may look like gibberish to someone unfamiliar with PHP date(), but actually, that is precisely the point of the illustration.
-Even experienced programmers can often forget things such as format strings, the special characters required by the programming language for interpreting at runtime the preferred format of parsed output.
-For example, in PHP, date() has a great many options for its format string, and depending upon what the programmer enters for that format string, the output will be formatted accordingly.
-Using the format string โ€˜M d, Yโ€™ as in date("M d, Y"), will result in a date output format such as: Nov 22, 2007.
-A completely different output will result if the programmer chooses to use the following format string, โ€˜Y-m-dโ€™ as in date("Y-m-d"), which would result in the following output if applied to the same timestamp: 2007-11-22.
-Thus, by using the powerful clipboard management capabilities of FlashPasteโ„ข, even if I’ve restarted my computer several times over, because FlashPasteโ„ข uses its own simple database for storing all of your saved strings, I can recall all of my saved strings and place them, or FlashPasteโ„ข them into my code in the blink of an eye, without the need to reference the PHP Manual, should my memory fail me on precisely the PHP Date Format String I should use for my desired date output.
+, which would result in the following output if applied to the same timestamp: 2007-11-22.
+Thus, by using the powerful clipboard management capabilities of FlashPaste™, even if I’ve restarted my computer several times over, because FlashPaste™ uses its own simple database for storing all of your saved strings, I can recall all of my saved strings and place them, or FlashPaste™ them into my code in the blink of an eye, without the need to reference the PHP Manual, should my memory fail me on precisely the PHP Date Format String I should use for my desired date output.

 Summary

 Every programmer should have a clipboard manager.
-I highly recommend you try FlashPasteโ„ข for its ease of use, rapid learning curve, and moreover, its simple, straightforward effectiveness.
-FlashPasteโ„ข is an excellent choice for the Windows user who wishes to have the program start with Windows so its available without the need to launch it during your session, while it stays stowed away in the System Tray, available as needed without inhibiting system performance.
+I highly recommend you try FlashPaste™ for its ease of use, rapid learning curve, and moreover, its simple, straightforward effectiveness.
+FlashPaste™ is an excellent choice for the Windows user who wishes to have the program start with Windows so its available without the need to launch it during your session, while it stays stowed away in the System Tray, available as needed without inhibiting system performance.

 ( updated April, 2023 – Originally posted Nov, 2007 )